-If you are serious about taking your farming to the next level please consider this opportunity.
-Apprenticeship Application.
+If you are serious about taking your farming to the next level please consider this opportunity - Apprenticeship Application

 Apprenticeship in Organic Agriculture is an exchange of time and learning between experienced and new farmers.
 Apprentices learn the art and craft of organic farming through hard work in the fields, observation of successful farm ecosystems and participating in a mentoring relationship with experienced farmers.
 This immersion into all aspects of organic vegetable production gives new farmers valuable skills and experience to begin their career in organic agriculture.
 Whether they start their own farm or go on to work in public gardens, landscaping, school gardens or farm to table restaurants, apprentices gain a firm foundation and confidence to succeed.

-To share the skills involved in organic farming and the tools of the trade.
+To share the skills involved in organic farming and the tools of the trade

-To offer apprentices an example of a successful organic farm so that they can learn the cycles of the growing season.
+To offer apprentices an example of a successful organic farm so that they can learn the cycles of the growing season

-To give apprentices first hand working knowledge with specific crops, so that they can have a solid foundation of farming experience.
+To give apprentices first hand working knowledge with specific crops, so that they can have a solid foundation of farming experience

-To support the hands on learning that comes through hard work in the fields with educational resources, garden reading, classes and field trips.
+To support the hands-on learning that comes through hard work in the fields with educational resources, garden reading, classes and field trips

-Ends: October 31st
+Ends: October 31

 Application Deadline: Rolling, we are always looking for great people!